-Repetitive trauma or bouncing up and down from jogging can cause permanent damage resulting in breasts dropping.
+Jogger’s breasts are a result of Repetitive trauma from jogging.
+It causes permanent damage resulting in breasts dropping.
 Not wearing a supportive bra when exercising can cause pain in the breast and lead to other related issues in the upper back and neck.
 It is much easier to prevent this condition than to cure it as all you need is a good sports bra!

-The breasts are composed of mainly fatty tissue with the mammary glands and muscle.
+The breasts are composed of mainly fatty tissue with mammary glands and muscles.
 The muscle is deep so cannot help much in supporting the breast.
-Coopers Ligaments help hold the breasts up.
+Cooper’s Ligaments help hold the breasts up.
 They are thin bands interwoven into the breast and are not very strong.

-If the breasts are not supported properly with a good sports bra then repetitive bouncing from running can stretch the Coopers ligaments permanently.
-The main injuries affecting breasts are nipple problems (jogger’s nipple), a direct blow to the breast and repetitive trauma caused by constant movement and bouncing whilst running.
+If the breasts are not supported properly with a good sports bra then repetitive bouncing from running can stretch Cooper’s ligaments permanently.
+The main injuries affecting breasts are nipple problems (jogger’s nipple), a direct blow to the breast (breast contusion), and repetitive trauma caused by constant movement and bouncing whilst running.

 Continuous running causes the breasts to move up and down and side to side.
-This not only causes pain resulting from the trauma of excessive movement but will result in permanent stretching of the Coopers ligaments resulting in drooping breasts.
-It is not just the larger breasted woman who suffers breast pain when running; smaller breasted women can suffer from joggers breast just as much.
+This not only causes pain resulting from the trauma of excessive movement but will result in permanent stretching of Cooper’s ligaments resulting in drooping breasts.
+It is not just the larger-breasted woman who suffers from breast pain when running; smaller-breasted women can suffer from jogger’s breasts just as much.

-There are many types of sports bra available and the most suitable for one person is not necessarily the best for another person.
+There are many types of sports bras available and the most suitable for one person is not necessarily the best for another person.
 When choosing a sports bra you should take into account:

 - Support level – this will depend on your size (larger breasts need more support) and your sport (high impact?)